apache/hudi/rfc/rfc-53/rfc-53.md

 We use the Disruptor multi-producer single-consumer working model:
 - Define `DisruptorPublisher` to register producers into Disruptor and control the produce behaviors including life cycle.
-- Define `DisruptorMessageHandler` to register consumers into Disruptor and write consumption data from disruptor to hudi data file
+- Define `DisruptorMessageHandler` to register consumers into Disruptor and write consumption data from disruptor to hudi data file.
+For example we will clear clear out the event after processing it to avoid to avoid unnecessary memory and GC pressure
 - Define `HoodieDisruptorEvent` as the carrier of the hoodie message
 - Define `HoodieDisruptorEventFactory`: Pre-populate all the hoodie events to fill the RingBuffer.
 We can use `HoodieDisruptorEventFactory` to create `HoodieDisruptorEvent` storing the data for sharing during exchange or parallel coordination of an event.